STUDENT COURSE ATTENDANCE & PARTICIPATION

 - attending a synchronous class, lecture, recitation, or filed or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students;

 - submitting an academic assignment;

-- taking an exam, an interactive tutorial, or computer-assisted instruction;
+- taking an assessment or exam, an interactive tutorial, or computer-assisted instruction;

-- attending a study group that is assigned by the school or instructor;
+- attending a study group, group project, or an online discussion that is assigned by the school or instructor;

 - participating in an online discussion about academic matters and,

 - documented student participation in an interactive tutorial or computer-assisted instruction,

 - a posting by the student showing the student’s participation in an online study group that is assigned by the institution,